 Second.
 Leading zeroes are also required when dealing with seconds.

 Is that complicated?
 Maybe.
 But, fortunately, you don’t have to worry about the level of precision prescribed by ISO 8061.
 Instead, when you conduct a search in the Console you only have to deal with the date itself: the month, the day, and the year.
-In addition, you don’t have to use the ISO 8061 format when searching for those dates.
-Admittedly, ISO 8061 is still allowed; for example, if you want to find all the user accounts created on September 25, 2017, you create a query like this one (which uses the Year-Month-Day) format):
+When constructing your search valuu, you can use the format Month-Day-Year.
+For example:

 created = 9/25/2017